 In this article, we will take you through 4 guiding principles for action to better define your brand positioning to your target audience and showcase examples of how some platform brands in SEA define and express their brand positioning into brand experience touchpoints.

 As with any business, you created your platform brand to solve a market need.
-However, for it to gain traction amongst user groups, the need (which you are trying to resolve) should be one that is built on a clear understanding of your target audience’s psychographic needs and the environmental context that shapes these needs.
+To ensure its success among user groups, the resolution of this need, which defines your naming positioning, should be based on a deep understanding of your target audience’s psychographic requirements and the environmental factors that influence these needs.

 Tokopedia is an online marketplace that facilitates exchanges between merchants and individual sellers to consumers.
 It currently serves the Indonesia market with over 35 million monthly visitors across 17,000 Indonesia islands.